Know What You Know, Start Where You Are

 How do I get from where I am right now to where I want to be?
 There are several times in life this question is looming over you.
 It can be like a swirling tornado with no definition to the components; or it can be clearly laid out, with pieces that just need to be situated into each other methodically.
 For the most part, when you are faced with this dilemma, it is somewhere in between.
 When life circumstances have seemed to work against you, it may be easier to see that the desire to be in a different situation is stronger than ever yet may seem unattainable.
 The most important thing for you to do is to develop daily habits that keep you moving and satisfied.

 In most of my days of raising my offspring, guiding other young people and single moms, it reminded me that many of us did not have effective instruction growing up and were left to our own devices of learning by making mistakes.
 There is no doubt that humans will always make mistakes and will learn something from them.
-However, with very little guidance, we may inadvertently be learning from the downside instead of the good.
+However, with very little guidance, you may inadvertently be learning from the downside instead of the good.
 This brings us to the reason many people get jaded or fearful, eventually losing hope in themselves and their dreams.
-This is also why I eventually learned to over-explain everything to my kids so they would have options to choose from rather than allowing them to “find out for themselves”.
-This is what led me to be part of a peer counseling program in the 90’s, becoming a high school group leader and co-founder of a single mom group in the 2010’s, and which contributed to being compelled to mentor women to discover themselves and create a joyful, satisfying life in alignment with their spirit.
+This is also why I eventually learned to over-explain everything to my children so they would have options to choose from rather than allowing them to “find out for themselves”.
+This is what led me to be part of a peer counseling program in the 90’s, becoming a high school group leader and co-founder of a single mom group in the 2010’s, and which contributed to being compelled to mentor women to discover their sacred essence and create a joyful, satisfying life in alignment with their spirit.